wikett/necomplus-enriqueaparicio/README.md

 ## Output

-A CSV file will be generated with all the info from coinbase like `coinbase_2024-5-7_18-4-40`
+A CSV file will be generated with all the info from coinbase like `coinbase_2024-5-7_18-4-40` (this is an example)